South Korean tourists found drowned after Thailand golf buggy collision

 The women were promptly rescued by nearby fishermen.

-More than 50 rescue workers from the military and police were involved in the search for the missing men - Jun Yong Sung, 68, and Jaeoong Ha, 76.
+More than 50 rescue workers from the military and police were involved in the search for the missing men - Sung Jun-yong, 68, and Ha Jae-oong, 76.

 One body was found last night about 2km from the accident site, while the other was discovered by villagers Thursday morning "floating near a temple", Suwat said.